 Information for Senior Degree Candidates

 Congratulations!
-You will soon receive your degree from Clark University!
+You will soon receive your degree from Clark University.
 Although most of your work is completed, there are a few significant details to which you need to attend before graduation in May.
-Please read carefully and note important dates, times, locations, procedures, attire requirements, and guest considerations for Commencement 2014.
+Please read carefully and note important dates, times, locations, procedures and attire requirements for Commencement 2015.

-Students who have completed all work and whose grades (no incompletes) have been received at the Registrar's Office are automatically included in the Commencement program and invited to participate in the graduation ceremony.
+Commencement 2015 will be held Sunday, May 17, on the Jefferson Academic Center Green.
+Students who have completed all work and whose grades (no incompletes) have been received at the Registrar's Office are automatically included in the Commencement Program and invited to participate in the graduation ceremony.

 Please review your student account prior to April 1 to see if you have any holds and/or a balance due.
 All holds and balances must be eliminated before you can be cleared for graduation.
 Contact your student account counselor, before April 1, with questions.